 I so wish Art had the time and money to really get his name out there and become well known among the average constituent.
 But that takes money, much assistance and intense planning.
 If he had those attributes in his corner – he could have wiped Walker out of the race on Day One.
 Oh how sweet that would be.

 I have to say, Kathleen Vinehout was extremely impressive.
 I have never really heard her speak much prior to the Town Hall and she, in my opinion, was the most convincing about her true motivations.
 I heard real emotion in her voice and conviction in her words.
 She was not a repetitive robot stuck in campaign mode.
 She has a budget plan and takes a definite stand on all serious positions.

 And of course, there is my sincere appreciation and admiration for the 14 Senators (one of whom was Vinehout) who fled to Illinois to avoid a quorum that fateful day in 2011.
 I am sure there will be comments about “fleebaggers” and how they were “neglecting their jobs”.
 Phooey.
 Comments I would never even consider since I believe in just the opposite.
 They WERE doing their jobs.
 They went above and beyond the call of duty to truly represent me and the thousands of other constituents who wanted them to do exactly what they were brave enough to do.

 Milwaukee Mayor Tom Barrett, seems to be leading the polls.
-And just yesterday it was reported that he and Walker were in a dead heat.
+And just that he and Walker were in a dead heat.
 More and more each day it seems as though he is the strongest candidate as far as odds in the recall race.